ShubhSoni005/Shubh-Soni/README.md

 - Insightful data-driven analysis
 - Clean and professional project outputs

-I enjoy working on problems that involve **logic, patterns, and real-world applications**, especially in areas like **data analytics, business intelligence, and cybersecurity fundamentals**.
+I enjoy working on problems that involve **logic, patterns, and real-world applications**, especially in areas like **data analytics, business intelligence, and explore AI tools**.

 ---